DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

    </AuthorizeRouteView>
    ```

-7. Validate the authentication cookie.
+7. To validate the authentication cookie, modify the `App.Razor` file as follows.

    Inject the following services in `App.Razor`:

    _App.Razor_:
    ```cs